 - You must validate your ticket before boarding.
 Simply stamp the ticket at the blue machines at the entrances of the U-Bahn stations or inside the bus/tram.
 Note: If you bought your ticket directly from the driver, there’s no need to validate it.
 A timestamp is automatically printed on it.

 - Take the Vienna Ring Tram to explore the city center.
 It follows the Ringstrasse (Vienna Ring Road) which is a UNESCO World Heritage Site.
 The majestic boulevard from the 19th century circles around the city center.
 You’ll be able to enjoy the elaborate façades of the State Opera, the Parliament buildings, the City Hall, the National Theater, the Stock Exchange, and many palaces along the way, regardless of the weather outside.
 An integrated multimedia system explains what you’re seeing in eight languages.
 Vienna Ring Tram circles the route at 30-minute intervals from 10:00 AM to 5:30 PM.
-You can buy your ticket inside the tram.
-It is valid for one loop and costs €9 ($11).
+You can buy your ticket on the tram.
+It is valid for one loop and costs €9 ($10).

 - Explore the modern and historic sites of Vienna on a city river cruise.
 The route will take you along the Danube Canal, the main branch of the mighty river in the Middle Ages.
 Architectural highlights flank the canal.
 Some of them are the Urania Observatory, Jean Nouvel’s Hotel, Hans Hollein’s Media Tower, Otto Wagner’s Schützenhaus, and the Spittelau Waste Incineration Plant designed by Hundertwasser.
 On the way back, modern Vienna with its graffiti and trendy bars will drift by.

 Where to Stay in Vienna: The Best Neighborhoods and Accommodations